Iceland Photo Expedition & Workshop 2026

 ❄️ Why Join This Iceland Photo Expedition (Late Winter → Early Spring)?

 🌋 A unique seasonal crossover — Iceland in early April is a rare mix of real winter (snow, frozen waterfalls, ice textures) and the first hints of spring light.
 You get both worlds in one trip — something almost no other workshop offers.
+And one of the key reasons to join our 2026 expeditions is the exceptional aurora activity expected during the peak of the current solar cycle — explained in detail in this article.

 📸 High-end guidance for demanding landscapes — frozen cascades, blue-ice lagoons, black-sand coasts with heavy surf, mountain passes, ridgelines and (if accessible) ice caves.
 Perfect for single frames, panoramas, long exposures and nighttime work.